Skip to main content

 A Tractor Bill of Sale is essential when a farmer purchases a used John Deere or Kubota from a neighbor at an auction or through a private sale, as the document establishes proof of ownership for insurance purposes and potential USDA loan collateral.
 When a farming operation is being sold or dissolved, each piece of equipment including tractors must be individually documented for the asset transfer.

-This document is also needed when trading in an older tractor toward the purchase of a new one at a dealership, as it records the trade-in value and establishes the sales tax basis.
-When financing a tractor purchase through a lender like Farm Credit Services or a local agricultural bank, the bill of sale serves as the foundational document for the security interest filing under UCC Article 9.
+The document is also needed when trading in an older tractor toward the purchase of a new one at a dealership, as it records the trade-in value and establishes the sales tax basis.
+When financing a tractor purchase through a lender like Farm Credit Services or a local agricultural bank, the bill of sale is the required document for the security interest filing under UCC Article 9.

 Estate settlements involving farm equipment require a tractor bill of sale to transfer ownership from the estate to heirs or buyers at estate auctions.
 Similarly, when claiming Section 179 depreciation or the farm equipment bonus depreciation under the Tax Cuts and Jobs Act, the IRS requires documentation of the purchase price and date.